David Hensley Player Props: Astros vs. Rays

-David Hensley -- hitting .077 with four walks in his past 10 games -- will be in action for the Houston Astros versus the Tampa Bay Rays, with Drew Rasmussen on the hill, on April 25 at 6:40 PM ET.
+After going 0-for-4 in his last game, David Hensley and the Houston Astros face the Tampa Bay Rays (who will start Calvin Faucher) at 6:40 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Braves.
+In his last game he had a hitless performance (0-for-4) against the Rays.

 David Hensley Game Info & Props vs. the Rays